Veteran coach was the program's winningest coach with 222 wins in Amherst

 Koch's teams have recorded 13 10-win seasons under his guidance, while the program had only managed that feat three times in the school's history prior to his arrival.

-In his 25 seasons as a head coach at UMass and Stanford, Koch sports a 267-197-59 (.567) mark, averaging more than 10 wins per season.
-Entering the 2008 season, he ranks 21st on the NCAA active coaches victory chart.
+In his 29 seasons as a head coach at UMass and Stanford, Koch sports a 280-235-64 (.540) mark, averaging nearly 10 wins per season.
+Following the 2013 season, he ranks 21st on the NCAA active coaches victory chart.

 Koch surpassed the 200-win barrier with a 3-0 blanking of George Washington on Oct.
 3, 2003, and picked up No. 225 on Sept.
 10, 2006, with a 1-0 overtime win against St. Bonaventure.